kateromaniuk/bank-churn-analysis-tableau/README.md

-# Recommendations
+# ✏️ Recommendations
-1. Change market strategy for Germany: investigate service gaps (product offerings, customer service, branch coverage).
-Consider targeted retention campaigns.
+1. **Improve market strategy for Germany**:
+   - Compare fees, interest rates, and digital services with direct competitors (e.g., Deutsche Bank, Commerzbank, N26, ING) -> investigate service gaps
+   - Perform exit surveys and customer interviews to understand the reasons for leaving
+   - Consider targeted retention campaigns

-2. Create a retention strategy for middle-aged clients: launch loyalty programs for 45–65-year-olds, emphasizing better interest rates, financial advisory services, or bundled products.
+2. **Create a retention strategy for middle-aged clients**:
-3. To retain low-balance customers, accessibility can be improved by for example, adding no-fee accounts or relevant digital services.
+   - Understand life-stage needs of 45–65-year-olds (planning for retirement, education for children, investment options, etc) and create tailored products
+   - Take into account that the risk tolerance is likely to be low and emphasize security and predictability in our products

+3. **To retain low-balance customers**:
+   - Improve accessibility by offering free accounts, better digital services, or cashback programs

-4. To retain customers with high balances, new premium banking services with personalized account managers and exclusive benefits could be created.
+4. **To retain customers with high balances**:
+   - Create premium banking services with personalized account managers and exclusive benefits

+5. **Implement proactive monitoring**:
-5. Implement proactive monitoring: develop predictive churn models to flag at-risk customers early (based on tenure, balance, and age group) and intervene with tailored offers.
+   - Develop predictive churn models to flag at-risk customers early using features such as tenure, balance, and age
+   - Intervene early with tailored offers

-# Assumptions and Caveats
+# 📎 Assumptions and Caveats
 - The dataset is simulated; real-world results may have other trends.
 - Country churn differences may reflect sampling bias rather than true market behavior.
 - The dataset does not capture customer satisfaction scores or transaction-level data, which would improve explanatory power.